A half-century of global collaboration in science and the 'Shrinking World': Summary and discussion: Across borders, disciplines and generations

-\textbf{Number of clusters.} ~ We systematically and automatically set the number of clusters ($N_{*}$) to be colour-coded in the circularised dendrogram.
-First, as a result of HCA, a set of coupling heights $\{h_{k}\}_{k=1,\,2,\,\dots}$ is obtained for each discipline and period.
-We set a threshold ($h_{*}$) common across disciplines and periods for the coupling height.
-Then, the number of clusters is the number of coupling heights larger than the threshold value plus one, i.e.\
+\textbf{Number of clusters.} ~ We automatically and systematically determine the number of clusters ($N_{*}$) to be colour-coded and displayed in the circular dendrogram.
+First, coupling heights $\{h_{k}\}_{k=1,\,2,\,\dots}$ are obtained for each discipline and period through HCA.
+We set a common threshold value ($h_{*}$) for the coupling height across all disciplines and periods.
+The number of clusters is then determined by the number of coupling heights that are larger than the threshold value, plus one, i.e.\

-If $h_{*}$ is sufficiently large, i.e.\ $h_{*}>h_{\max}\coloneqq\max_{k}\{h_{k}\}$, then $N_{*}=1$, in which all $n$ (here, 30) countries are grouped into a single cluster.
-Alternatively, if $h_{*}$ is sufficiently small, then $N_{*}=n$, i.e.\ the number of all fundamental entities.
-In this paper, we set $h_{*}=1.005$; the numbers of clusters that resulted from this threshold are summarised in Table \ref{tab:ncluster}.
+If $h_{*}$ is sufficiently large, i.e.\ $h_{*}>h_{\max}\coloneqq\max_{k}\{h_{k}\}$, then $N_{*}=1$, and all $n$ (here, 30) countries are grouped into a single cluster.
+Alternatively, if $h_{*}$ is sufficiently small, then $N_{*}=n$, the number of all fundamental entities.
+In this paper, we set $h_{*}=1.005$, and the resulting number of clusters is summarised in Suppl.~Table \ref{tab:ncluster}.

-\textbf{International Coupling Distance (ICD).} ~ To better understand whether the countries have been congregating or dispersing regarding the research collaboration over the decades, the original set of coupling heights was mapped to the following rescaled coupling heights:
+\textbf{International Coupling Distance (ICD).} ~ To better understand whether countries have been collaborating more or less over time in a quantitative manner, we rescaled the original set of coupling heights to obtain the following rescaled coupling heights:

-Here, $h_{0}$ is a constant (slightly) greater than $h_{\max}$, which was set as $h_{0}=1$ in the present study.
+Here, $h_{0}$ is a constant (slightly) greater than $h_{\max}$, which we set to $h_{0}=1$ in this study.
 In the main text, the mean value of the distribution of $\{\tilde{h}_{k}\}$ was called the (mean) International Coupling Distance (ICD), defined for each discipline and period.
-Note that this mapping is introduced to make the ICD visualisation (Fig.~\ref{fig:line_ICD} and Suppl.~Fig.~\ref{fig:kdensity_ICD}) easier to see; any other monotonically increasing functions with an appropriate domain and region can be employed alternatively.
+Note that this scaling was introduced to facilitate the visualisation of the ICD (Fig.~\ref{fig:line_ICD} and Suppl.~Fig.~\ref{fig:kdensity_ICD}); any other monotonically increasing functions with an appropriate domain and range could be used as an alternative.